You can knit with leftovers very easily

-What do you do when you finish knitting an item and you are left with 10g or 15g of yarn from a 50g or 100g ball?
-That’s not even one ounce, how much use is that going to be?
+When you finish knitting an item you might be left with 10g or 15g of yarn from a 50g or 100g ball.
+That's not even one ounce, how much use is that going to be?

 You'd be surprised!